 This is a simplified overview of the curriculum and the methods we use for addition, subtraction, multiplication and division.
 Please follow these methods at home to support in class learning:

-Please support children at home with their times tables alongside their homework, they may be tested at the end of Year 4 as a trial group for Government tests.
+Please support children at home with their times tables alongside their homework.

-Pupils have two PE lessons each week; the type of lesson depends on the time of year, for example rugby in winter, athletics in summer.
-Children should have their full (named) PE kit in school at all times.
+PE will be on Thursday afternoons and children should have their full (named) PE kit in school at all times.
 If your child takes part in an after school sports club, remember that they should bring their PE kit back the following day.